dbcli/litecli.com/content/news/launch.md

 date = "2019-01-03"
 +++

-Today we are happy announce the launch of [LiteCLI](https://github.com/dbcli/litecli).
+Today we are happy to announce the launch of [LiteCLI](https://github.com/dbcli/litecli)!

 <!--more-->